petegregoryy/discord-slowmode-bot/README.md

 Discord's default slow mode isn't long enough?
 This is a bot developed to allow increased length slow modes in channels.

 ## Setup
+This bot requires `discord.js` to run, along with `nodejs`. `discord.js` can be installed with `npm install --save discord.js`, and `nodejs` can be installed from https://nodejs.org .

 To host this bot yourself, you will need to change a couple of things.
-First, create a `config.json` file which looks like this:
+After installing NodeJS and Discord.Js, create a `config.json` file in your working directory which looks like this:
 ```
 {
     "token":"BOT TOKEN HERE"